randovania/randovania/README.md

 ### Limitations

-* Item Loss is not properly implemented.
-If `--skip-item-loss`, the validator assumes you start with missiles and bombs.
 * There's no way to choose each trick individually.
 * The data set does not include out of bounds movement.
-* Dark World damage requirements, while mapped are not verified.
+* Dark World damage requirements, while mapped, are not verified.
 * Elevator randomizer is not supported.

 ### Options